Last updated on 21/10/2024

 Michael was reminded of Dave’s habit of walking out of the shower with no towel around him.
 So he just pulled off his towel and started sorting through his suitcase looking for clothes.

 ‘You’ve gone a nice colour,’ Dave said looking at the angry pink sheen on Michael’s back.
-Dave was usually taciturn and never said much, unless he had to, but now he seemed more relaxed and friendly, even chatty.
+Dave was usually taciturn and never said much unless he had to, but now he seemed more relaxed and friendly, even chatty.

-‘Yea but it itches like hell,’ Michael said holding up a T-shirt and trying to decide if it was clean enough to wear.
+‘Yeah but it itches like hell,’ Michael said holding up a T-shirt and trying to decide if it was clean enough to wear.

 ‘You got anything t’ put on it?’
 Dave asked.
 Michael glanced at the bottle of camomile lotion on the bedside cabinet.

-‘Well I have as it happens.
+‘Well, I have as it happens.
 But Richard won’t put it on for me and I can’t seem to get my arms round the back to do it myself.’

 Dave walked over to the brown bottle and picked it up.
 ‘Sit down on the bed then’, he said.
 Michael was a bit surprised but sat down on the side of the bed.
 ‘Turn round’, Dave said and started to pour some of the thick white liquid into his hands.
 He started to massage Michael’s back with the lotion; it felt cold at first but very soothing.
 Dave rubbed the fluid into Michael’s shoulders, where the skin had started to peel.